Janet Payne Bowles: Marriage and family

 On October 22, 1895, Payne married Joseph Moore Bowles (1866–1934).
-The copule moved to Boston, Massachusetts, soon after their wedding.
+The couple moved to Boston, Massachusetts, soon after their wedding.
 Joseph Bowles was an Arts and Crafts movement artist in the Indianapolis area who helped to found the Portfolio Club in 1890.
 He also established Modern Art, a quarterly art journal in Indianapolis in 1893.
 The publication was later described as "one of the most influential art journals to spread the Arts and Crafts message."
 Bowles sold his interest in the publication after moving to Boston, but remained as its editor until the last issue was published in 1897.

 In their early years together, Janet and Joseph Bowles moved several times, including a move in 1902 to Rye, New York, where Joseph managed the art department at McClure's Magazine.
 The first of the couple's two children, a daughter, Mira, was born on July 8, 1902.
 A son, Jan, was born on November 2, 1904.
 In November 1906, the Bowles family moved to Helicon Hall, part of novelist Upton Sinclair's experimental community on the outskirts of Englewood, New Jersey.
 After the building where they were living burned in March 1907, the family relocated to New York City.

 Payne Bowles separated from her husband in 1912, but they were never legally divorced.
 She moved with her children to her hometown of Indianapolis, Indiana, in the spring of 1912 and found work as an art teacher at her alma mater, which by that time had been renamed Shortridge High School.